Administrative Coordinator - Sara Mannen

 ADMINISTRATIVE COORDINATOR - LYNNETTE BOYER

 As Administrative Coordinator for The Institute of Cultural Engagement: New Wine, New Wineskins, Lynnette Boyer desires to be a voice for grace and truth in a world of increasing cultural divisions.
-Her passion is to live out the symbiotic interplay of biblically faithful theological reflection and transformative participation in the love of the Trinitarian God.
+Her passion is to live out the symbiotic interplay of biblically faithful theological reflection and transformative participation in the love of the Triune God.
 She expresses this in practical ways through involvement with community mental health and suicide prevention efforts and advocacy for the oppressed and underserved.
 She has a B.A. from Azusa Pacific University and an M.A.T.S with a concentration in Historical Theology from Multnomah Biblical Seminary.
 Lynnette lives in Alaska with her husband, Eric, and their three sons, where she enjoys outdoor activities, food fermentation, and assorted learning opportunities.